liquifusion/bootstrap-cfwheels/README.md

 # Bootstrap CFWheels Plugin

-Experimental plugin that adds an API for working with Twitter Bootstrap.
+Experimental plugin that adds an API for working with [Twitter Bootstrap][1].

 ## Setup